Bring your family, bring your friends

 With so much to do at Titus, anyone can have some winter fun there.
 Kids and adults who aren't into skiing or snowboarding can hit the tubing park, where they can cruise downhill on inflatable inner tubes.
 This isn't the sledding hill you went to growing up -- there are multiple tubing lanes at Titus, and a lift to bring sliders back to the top.
 There's even a warming station near the tubing lanes for anyone who'd rather watch than ride.

 Tubing is fun, but eventually the slopes will call.
 At the Snow Sports School, novices of any age can be taught to ski or snowboard by an expert.
 Kids love the Titus Teddy Learning Area, and adults can join an adult clinic.
 By the end of the day, beginners will be ready for longer runs!

 By the time the sun is setting over Moon Valley, you've probably worked up an appetite.
-Grab a slope side dinner at one of three restaurants and get back out there, or stay in cozy confines of the lodge and enjoy live music with an ice cold brew.
+Grab a slope-side dinner at one of three restaurants and get back out there, or stay in the cozy confines of the lodge and enjoy live music with an ice cold brew.